jlgrossmann/scaling-correction-benchmark/README.md

 ## scaling-correction-benchmark
-This repository contains code and data to accopany JL Großmann et al: "Critical evaluation of assessor difference correction approaches in sensory analysis".
+This repository contains code and data to accompany [JL Großmann et al: "Critical evaluation of assessor difference correction approaches in sensory analysis"](https://doi.org/10.1016/j.foodqual.2022.104792).
 The repository is intented to illustrate the scaling correction, model fitting, permutation and simulation strategies employed in the aforementioned paper.

 ### `permutation_simulation.R`